AnjaBuckley/AnjaBuckley/README.md

 ## Hi there 👋

+I'm a problem-solver at heart, with a passion for leveraging the power of Generative AI and AI solutions to drive business growth and efficiency.

+- 🔭 I’m currently working on different Multi-Agent Apps.
+- 🌱 I’m currently learning how to build agents with CrewAI.
+- 👯 I’m looking to collaborate on Multi-Agent projects.
+- 📫 How to reach me: https://www.linkedin.com/feed/

 <!--
 **AnjaBuckley/AnjaBuckley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.